 Early Childhood Development and Education

 The developers of the Before Racism™ program have conducted extensive reviews of journal articles, book chapters, professional association publications, and other source materials related to the development and education of very young children.
 This process included a review of foundational work that has already been done in the area of anti-bias education as well as research that identifies the potential impact of anti-racism programs.

 This research has yielded an identification of best practices as related to the education of very young children.
 (See The Program [HOW] section of this website for more detail.)
-These practices—ranging from play and storytelling to constructive, explicit recognition of children’s racial and cultural differences—will form the foundation of the Before Racism program.
+These practices—ranging from play and storytelling to constructive, explicit recognition of children’s racial and cultural differences—form the foundation of the Before Racism program.
 Additionally, every effort will be made to ensure that the Before Racism curriculum fits naturally into the current practices of both preschool teachers and childcare center professionals.

 The following resources provide in-depth investigation, analysis, interpretation, and/or application of a range of important issues including guidance regarding the teaching of anti-bias with very young children and the broader societal impact of reducing racism in the United States.

 - Derman-Sparks, L., Edwards, J. O., & Goins, C. M. (2020).
 Anti-bias education for young children & ourselves (2nd ed.).
 National Association for the Education of Young Children.

 |“More than ever, young children need educators who can help them navigate and thrive in a world of great diversity, educators who can give them and their families the tools to make the world a more fair place for themselves and for each other.
 This classic resource … is your guide to building a strong anti-bias program, including learning to know yourself.”
 (As taken from the NAEYC website about this publication)|